 An overview of the field of youth ministry that covers the philosophy of youth work as well as practical methods and programming.
-Same as CED 120.
 (1st)

 YTH 323 Programs in Youth Ministry (2)

 A study of the various programs in youth work occurring in the week-to-week operations of the local church.
 Prerequisite: YTH 120.
 (2nd, alternating years)